microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 As usage decreases, we will eventually support the old tasks solely by asking users to migrate to the new tasks.

-### Plan for keeping Tool Installer defaults up to date
+### Plan for keeping Tool Installer defaults and Cred Provider versions up to date

 Open question: is this really only about NuGet and dotnet or is it broader?